Barry, Eaton, Ingham, and Shiawassee

-Barry, Eaton, Ingham and Shiawassee Counties have in place a Point of Sale (POS) program.
+Barry, Eaton, Ingham, and Shiawassee Counties have in place a Point of Sale (POS) program.
 The Counties encourage sellers to have well and/or septic systems inspected when the property is placed on the market for sale.
 Ingham and Shiawassee County Sanitary Codes require arsenic testing of the water in addition to the standard tests for coliform (bacteria) and Nitrates.
-The following are items are the owner/sellers responsibility.
-Do not schedule inspections until all utilities are on, including running water from all faucets and inspector is able to flush toilets to avoid additional costs.
+The following are items that are the owner/seller's responsibility.
+Do not schedule inspections until all utilities are on, including running water from all faucets and the inspector is able to flush toilets to avoid additional costs.

 Water samples taken, include arsenic testing.

-Real Estate Agent and/or seller/buyer will be notified within 72 hours if well test positivefor Coliform and/or nitrates and requires chlorination.
+The real Estate Agent and/or seller/buyer will be notified within 72 hours if the good test positive for Coliform and/or nitrates and requires chlorination.

-Wells requiring chlorination require second water sample test to insure water quality.
+Wells requiring chlorination require a second water sample test to ensure water quality.
 There is an additional charge for this service.

 Pumping of the septic system with septic maintenance record faxed to Johnson Inspection Service at the above number.
 Do not fax septic maintenance records to the County.

 Any well and/or septic findings that do not pass County Ordinance and are repaired by the owner/seller require verification by Inspector.
-Second inspection needs to be scheduled after work is done and there will be a fee, payable at the time of re-inspection.
-Those items fixed by licensed professional, owner/sellers needs to fax invoice verifying work done to Johnson Inspection Service, LLC at fac 1-866-755-4430.
+A second inspection needs to be scheduled after work is done and there will be a fee, payable at the time of re-inspection.
+Those items are fixed by licensed professionals, owner/seller needs to fax an invoice verifying work done to Johnson Inspection Service, LLC at fac 1-866-755-4430.

-Inspect the performance of the well pump and pressure tank.
+- Inspect the performance of the good pump and pressure tank.

-Submitted with report will be a site plan complete with measurements, water reports, septic maintenance records, and any repair records.
-County approvals will be sent to owner or record.
-If Real Estate Agent or lender needs copy, please notify Johnson Inspection at the time of scheduling.
-Final application and all report records will not be sent to the County until pump records are received by Johnson Inspection Services, LLC.
+Submitted with the report will be a site plan complete with measurements, water reports, septic maintenance records, and any repair records.
+County approvals will be sent to the owner or record.
+If Real Estate Agent or lender needs a copy, please notify Johnson Inspection at the time of scheduling.
+The final application and all report records will not be sent to the County until pump records are received by Johnson Inspection Services, LLC.
 The County has 5 business days after receipt of all records from Johnson Inspection Service, LLC to issue their decision.
 This process takes approximately 21 working days.

 Johnson Inspection Service, LLC